juju4/ansible-sift/README.md

 ### Operating systems

-Tested with vagrant and kitchen on Ubuntu 14.04.
+Tested with vagrant and kitchen on Ubuntu 14.04 and 16.04.
 Note that there are some ppa dependencies.
+Support of Xenial is preliminary depending on sift and gift ppa repository.

 ## Example Playbook